Ready to take a cold plunge, Sacramento?

 Lake Clementine Trail

-Take a 0.6 mile one-way hike to find this deep swimming hole on the North Fork American River near Foresthill Bridge.
-Since the trail is considered easy, it’s great for the entire family to enjoy before reaching the water for picnics + swimming.
+Take a 0.6 mile, one-way hike to find this deep swimming hole on the North Fork American River near Foresthill Bridge.
+Since the trail is considered easy to moderate, it’s great for the entire family to enjoy before reaching the water for swimming.

 Natural Bridges Trail